Verizon Coverage Map: How It Compares to AT&T, T-Mobile & Sprint

 - Verizon is well ahead of T-Mobile when it comes to coverage in rural areas

-T-Mobile takes 2nd place in the battle of network coverage (with the 600 Mhz spectrum caveat mentioned above), and a look at their coverage map compared to Verizon’s can help you see why.
+T-Mobile takes 3rd place in the battle of network coverage, and a look at their coverage map compared to Verizon’s can help you see why.
 There are considerable gaps in rural areas on the T-Mobile map where Verizon otherwise has a strong presence.
 T-Mobile also lags behind in 3G coverage which is still heavily relied upon when it comes to calls and SMS.
 Verizon continues to have one of the stronger 3G networks.

 Verizon Wireless Plans